 The Oklahoma Health Care Authority (OHCA) is a state government agency responsible for administering the state’s Medicaid program.
 OHCA’s mission is to “responsibly purchase state and federally-funded health care in the most efficient and comprehensive manner possible; to analyze and recommend strategies for optimizing the accessibility and quality of health care; and, to cultivate relationships to improve the health outcomes of Oklahomans.”

 The Director of OHCA is appointed and can be replaced by the Governor.
-Kevin Corbett, appointed by Gov. Kevin Stitt in 2019, currently serves as OHCA’s director.
+Ellen Beuttner was appointed as OHCA’s CEO by Gov. Kevin Stitt in August 2023, replacing Kevin Corbett.
 The agency is overseen by a nine-member Board, with five appointments made by the Governor and two each by the House Speaker and Senate President Pro Tem.
 There are also several advisory board and committees that provide input to the agency.